What is a Kansas Taxable Fuel Bond?

 The Kansas Taxable Fuel Bond is a solid undertaking providing a concrete declaration that all taxable fuel registrants will comply with all their tax obligations due to the government with regards to the activities of selling, mixing, and distributing fuel as mandated under 26 U.S. Code 6151.

-This bond safeguards the State of Kansas and the public from fuel vendors who conduct themselves in a deceitful manner, engage in fraudulent activities or attempt to evade paying their taxes including fines and penalties.
+This bond safeguards the State of Kansas and the public from fuel vendors who deceitfully conduct themselves, engage in fraudulent activities, or attempt to evade paying their taxes including fines and penalties.

 Why do you need the Kansas Taxable Fuel Bond?